Prthik7/netflix_sql_project/README.md

 from netflix

 --15 business problems
--- Count the Number of Movies vs TV Shows select type, count(* )as total_content from netflix group by 1
+1)Count the Number of Movies vs TV Shows select type, count(* )as total_content from netflix group by 1

---Find the Most Common Rating for Movies and TV Shows select type, rating
+2)Find the Most Common Rating for Movies and TV Shows select type, rating